abroroo/til/Framer Motion/How to animate with scroll.md

 ```

-We also need to get width and height of the user's device, since we want this type of range as an output of  `useTransform`
+We also need to get width and height of the user's device, since we want this type of range as an output of  `useTransform`.
+Rememeber we will use this range of values to animate divs on the x-axis by passing it to the `style={{ x:rocketX}}` of the divs

 ```typescript